-The engine top covers are located beneath the rear bed and wardrobe, depending on model.
+The engine top covers are located beneath the rear bed and wardrobe or rear bath floor and lavatory cabinet, depending on model.
+Meridian

 Take precautions to protect carpet and interior furnishings when removing engine covers.
 The undersides of the engine covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.